mmuzammil196/Python/README.md

 # Python
-In this repository I will cover the whole python promming step by step in jupyter notebook with code and comments .
+In this repository I will cover the whole python programming step by step in jupyter notebook with code and comments .